-Most of the calibration measurements of the Davis and the Andøya VHF radars were performed with the setup b shown in Fig. A1, since this leads directly to the calibration factor c_s for coherently received signals.
-The transmit signal is taken from the antenna port using a directional coupler, delayed by $100 \,\mu s$ using an ultrasonic delay line, corresponding to a virtual detection at 15 km at 53.5 MHz, and fed into the input port of the receiver.
-In the linear dynamic range of the receiver system, the calibration factor c_s is obtained by comparing the output power $P{s.out}$ in arbitrary units with the injected input power $P{s.inp}$ in watts as listed in Table 1 for different measurements.
+Most of the calibration measurements of the Davis and the Andøya VHF radars were performed with setup b shown in Fig. A1, since this leads directly to the calibration factor c_s for coherently received signals.
+The transmit signal is taken from the antenna port using a directional coupler, delayed by 100 μs using an ultrasonic delay line, corresponding to a virtual detection at 15 km at 53.5 MHz, and fed into the input port of the receiver.
+In the linear dynamic range of the receiver system, the calibration factor c_s is obtained by comparing the output power $P{s.out}$ in arbitrary units with the injected input power $P{s.inp}$ in watts:

-$$c_s = \frac{P{s.inp}[W]}{P{s.out}[au]} \tag{A1}$$
+$$c{\rm s} = \frac{P{\rm s.inp}[W]}{P{\rm s.out}[au]},\tag{A1}$$ as listed in Table 1 for different measurements.

 When the Davis VHF radar was upgraded on 22 January 2005, changes were also made to the beam steering unit (BSU), which assigns the signals of the six transmitter outputs and six receiver inputs and associated phase offsets to the 36 antenna groups for beam steering.
 These changes resulted in additional attenuation of the received signals, which is not captured by the calibration method described above.
-The resulting distribution of the determined volume reflectivities (black dashed line in Fig. A2) led to unrealistically small values compared to the measurements before the upgrade (black line in Fig. A2).
-This also becomes clear when comparing the solid black curve from Fig. A2 with the dash-dot curve in the left-hand figure of Fig. 1 in Latteck and Bremer (2017), which represents volume reflectivities of the ALWIN radar comparable at that time.
+The resulting distribution of the determined volume reflectivities (dashed black line in Fig. A2) led to unrealistically small values compared to the measurements before the upgrade (black line in Fig. A2).
+This also becomes clear when comparing the solid black curve from Fig. A2 with the dashdot curve in the left-hand figure of Fig. 1 in Latteck and Bremer (2017), which represents volume reflectivities of the AL-WIN radar comparable at that time.